tarababa/05-PiTimelapseCam/README.md

 ##WebcamMode
 When the *webcam* mode is enabled the camera will up take each images taken, resize, copy and rename it to $HOME/Photos/webcam/IMG_0001.JPG to dropbox folder Photos/webcam/IMG_0001.JPG.
 This only works when *Store Mode: Dropbox* is selected.
 The original photo in its chosen resolution is not uploaded, it is however stored locally in $HOME/Photos.
-WebcamMode works indepent from the time-lapse mode and at the time of writing cannot be set using the GUI
+WebcamMode works indepent from the time-lapse mode and at the time of writing cannot be set using the GUI.

 ###WebcamImageOnly
 Works only in conjunction with webcamMode activated and *Store Mode: Dropbox*.
 When webcamImageOnly is set to True then the camera takes a small image only which is stored locally ( $HOME/Photos/webcam/IMG_0001.JPG)